-(a) was the beneficiary present at the execution of will?;
+(a) was the beneficiary present at the execution of the will?;

-(b) was the beneficiary present on those occasions when the testator expressed desire to make will?;
+(b) was the beneficiary present on those occasions when the testator expressed a desire to make a will?;

 (c) did the beneficiary recommend the attorney to draft the will?;

-(d) did the beneficiary know the contents of will prior to its execution?;
+(d) did the beneficiary know the contents of the will prior to its execution?;

 (f) did the beneficiary know and/or select the witnesses to the will?; and